hmanwani2304/ownCloud-QuickStart-Guide/README.md

 After launching the ownCloud iOS app, enter the server URL and login credentials, it connects the user to the Files page.

-For more information, refer to the [installation](https://owncloud.org/download/) page.
+For more information about iOS app installation, please refer the [installation](https://owncloud.org/download/) page.